fmagrini/bayes-bay/docs/source/api/api_standard_target.rst

-Data targets
+Data Targets
 ============

-Data are stored in ``Target``, and in turn passed to ``Loglikelihood`` (under the hood) for calculating the acceptance criteria.
+Data are stored in ``Target``, and in turn passed to ``Loglikelihood`` (under the hood) for calculating the acceptance probability associated with a given model.

 .. autosummary::
     :toctree: generated/